panzerdp/dmitripavlutin.com/content/posts/099-react-controlled/index.md

 In the first approach, named *uncontrolled input*, you access the value of the input from a reference to the input element.

 The second approach, which I like because it doesn't use references, is using a *controlled input*.
-Let's see how to design a controlled inputs using React hooks.
+Let's see how to design controlled inputs using React hooks.

 ## 1. The controlled input

-A web page consists of a list of employees names.
+A web page consists of a list of employees' names.

 Your task is to add an input field on this page.
 When the user types into this field, then the list of employees is filtered by keeping the names that contain the query.